pulled pork icon.Pulled Pork

 Pile of hickory chunks on a charred wood looking backgro.

-Easily one of the most popular smoking woods, hickory is what you might call medium-high on the smoke scale.
-It has some sweetness to it, though, and it’s a match for almost any barbecue sauce you care to name.
+Hickory is a favorite in traditional Southern barbecue and is easily one of the most popular smoking woods overall.
+It is what you might call medium-high on the smoke scale with some sweetness, though, and it’s a match for almost any barbecue sauce you care to name.

 Oak